The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Colorado only recently found its way out of a 20+ year drought.
 Water costs can be very high depending on the amount of rain or snow received that year.

-This can cause your utility bill to skyrocket if your household uses a lot of water for showering, washing clothes, and watering the lawn.
+This has caused our utility bill to increase in prices rapidly, especially if we use a lot of water for showering, washing clothes, and watering the lawn.

-Colorado is also a very healthy state with many of us eating restricted diets from vegan to gluten free.
-As a family, we spend about $600-800 per month on groceries and eating out.
+Colorado is also a very healthy state with many of us eating restricted diets ranging from vegan to gluten free.

-Average food budget: $340 per month or up to 20% of your monthly budget
+Average food budget: $553 minimum per month or up to 14% of your monthly budget.

 Another factor for determining the cost of living in Colorado are healthcare costs.